Meet the 2025-26 CAnD3 Cohort!

 That’s a powerful shift in perspective.
 It’s great to hear how the program helped you connect those ideas with practical skills.
 Now, could you tell us about a recent project you’re especially proud of?

-In 2023, I co-led a submission to the Government of Quebec advocating for improvements to the refugee sponsorship program.
-At the time, I was Executive Director of Action Réfugiés Montréal.
-We presented our recommendations directly to the National Assembly, engaging with the Immigration Minister and other Members.
-Preparing for that was intense, but speaking directly to policymakers about such a vital issue was incredibly rewarding.
+In 2023, I worked with colleagues on a submission to the Government of Quebec about improving Quebec’s refugee sponsorship program.
+At the time, I was the Executive Director of Action Réfugiés Montréal, a non-profit focused on justice and compassion for individuals seeking protection in Canada.
+We presented our recommendations at the National Assembly and answered questions from Quebec’s Minister of Immigration and other Members of the National Assembly.
+This required significant preparation, but I enjoyed speaking directly to politicians about an issue I am passionate about.

 It’s inspiring to see that kind of direct policy engagement.
 What’s something that might surprise people about you outside academia?

-Before my PhD, I lived and worked in the UK, Lebanon, and South Africa, and traveled extensively across Europe, the Middle East, and Southern Africa.
-Whether at home or abroad, I love walking, hiking, and biking.
-It’s a way of reconnecting with the world and my own thoughts.
+Before starting my PhD, I had the opportunity to live and work in the UK, Lebanon, and South Africa.
+I took advantage of this and travelled to many countries in Europe, the Middle East, and Southern Africa.
+Whether at home or travelling, I love going for walks, hiking, and biking.

 If you could have dinner with any researcher, who would it be?